oracle/terraform-provider-oci/website/docs/d/email_suppression.html.markdown

 ---

 # Data Source: oci_email_suppression
-The Suppression data source provides details about a specific Suppression
+The `oci_email_suppression` data source provides details about a specific Suppression

 Gets the details of a suppressed recipient email address for a given `suppressionId`.
 Each suppression is given a unique OCID.